 - If you suspect you have genital warts, you should see your doctor about treatment.
 A wait and see approach to genital warts is not recommended.
-For adult women infected with genital warts, a pap test should also be done to screen for cancer of the cervix.
+For adult women infected with genital warts, a Cervical Screening Test should also be done to screen for cancer of the cervix.

 Where to get help